pwsafe/pwsafe/README.LINUX.FLATPAK.md

 flatpak run org.pwsafe.pwsafe &

-# ----------
+# -------------
-# End time
+# Note end time
-# ----------
+# -------------
 date +'%Y-%m-%d %H:%M:%S'
 ```

-5. After successful flatpak build and install, Password Safe program is automatically started for the first time.
-If you want to manually start it later, start it with: `flatpak run org.pwsafe.pwsafe &`
+5. After flatpak builds and installs successfully, the script will start the Password Safe program is for the first time.
+To run it again, type `flatpak run org.pwsafe.pwsafe &`

-6. You can safely remove directory created in first step.
+6. You can now safely remove directory created in first step.